qorix-group/process_description/process/process_areas/quality_management/quality_workproducts.rst

    :complies: std_req__aspice_40__iic-13-19

    | Evidence of quality conformance:
-   | * Identifies what tasks/activities/processes produce the information
+   | * Summarizes what tasks/activities/processes produce the information
    | * Identifies when the data was collected
    | * Identifies source of any associated data
    | * Identifies the associated quality criteria